 This book is a species rich and a culturally detailed account of the biocultural knowledge of the Marri Amu and Marri Tjevin people.
 It is a powerful testament to the knowledge of the senior authors, and a wonderful legacy for all future generations.

-A great poster to help you start talking Worrorra.
-You can practice saying hello and goodbye, ask questions, give instructions such as 'Come here' or 'Go away' and there are some sentence starters to help you with Worrorra conversations.
-The poster is available in a range of sizes, why not get one for every room in your house, school or community centre and start speaking Worrorra today.
+A great poster to help you start talking Ngarinyin.
+You can practice saying hello and goodbye, ask questions, give instructions such as 'Come here' or 'Go away' and there are some sentence starters to help you with Ngarinyin conversations.
+The poster is available in a range of sizes, why not get one for every room in your house, school or community centre and start speaking Ngarinyin today.

 Jirigi Jinda Ardangarri, Burnarri Anja, Diigu Aagala – Birds: tells us the names of birds in Ngarinyin, Worrorra and Wunambal Gaambara languages.
 The bird’s moiety, and the spiritual and seasonal knowledge associated with some birds gives an insight into the cultural importance of some birds for Ngarinyin, Worrorra and Wunambal Gaambara people.